-In June 2018, the Penn School of Nursing entered into a formal alliance with Vietnam’s largest private company, the Vingroup.
-Sharing Penn’s vision, the Vingroup aspires to be the preeminent intellectual and transformative force in improving health through nursing in Vietnam.
+In June 2018, the University of Pennsylvania School of Nursing entered into a formal alliance with Vietnam’s largest private company, the Vingroup.
+Sharing Penn Nursing’s vision, the Vingroup aspires to be the preeminent intellectual and transformative force in improving health through nursing in Vietnam.

 What Penn Nursing leadership has to say about the Alliance